M-Is-Ahmad/kickstarter_projects/README.md

 ### 2. **What are the Top 10 projects with a goal over $1,000 USD, had the biggest Goal Completion % (Pledged / Goal)?
 How much money was pledged?
 **
-   - **Query:** Identifies the project with the highest goal completion percentage where the goal exceeds $1,000.
+   - **🔍Query:** Identifies the project with the highest goal completion percentage where the goal exceeds $1,000.
-   - **Purpose:** Assesses the most successfully funded projects relative to their goal.
+   - **🎯Purpose:** Assesses the most successfully funded projects relative to their goal.

 ```sql
 SELECT